ryantd42/NY-Legislative-Git/2023/S6351B-2023/bill.md

  COMMISSIONER, IN CONSULTATION WITH THE OFFICE FOR PEOPLE  WITH  DEVELOP- MENTAL DISABILITIES, MAY PRESCRIBE BY REGULATION.
-AN ELIGIBLE PHYSICIAN, NURSE  OR  OTHER  STAFF  WHO SUCCESSFULLY COMPLETES SUCH RISK MANAGEMENT STRATEGIES COURSE PURSUANT TO  THIS  SECTION  SHALL  RECEIVE  CONTINUING MEDICAL EDUCATION CREDIT AND A CERTIFICATE OF COMPLETION.
+AN ELIGIBLE PHYSICIAN, NURSE  OR  OTHER  STAFF  WHO SUCCESSFULLY COMPLETES SUCH RISK MANAGEMENT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10725-02-3
+  LBD10725-03-3
- S. 6351  2
+ S. 6351--A  2

+ STRATEGIES COURSE PURSUANT TO  THIS  SECTION  SHALL  RECEIVE  CONTINUING MEDICAL EDUCATION CREDIT AND A CERTIFICATE OF COMPLETION.
   2. COURSES  ON  RISK MANAGEMENT STRATEGIES DURING EMERGENCY VISITS BY THOSE WITH A DEVELOPMENTAL  OR  INTELLECTUAL  DISABILITY  SHALL  PROMOTE EVIDENCE-BASED CLINICAL GUIDELINES AND PATIENT SAFETY PROTOCOLS, WITH AN